-- a major in marketing, business administration, or management studies - · a minor in marketing or business administration - a certificate in Management Foundations - electives
+- a major in marketing, business administration, or management studies - a minor in marketing or business administration - a certificate in Management Foundations - electives (including related requirements in major in accounting)

 MRKT 310 Marketing Principles (3)

 A foundation in the principles of marketing used to manage profitable customer relationships.
 The objective is to understand the pivotal role of marketing within both an organization's strategic plan and the marketing process and determine marketing strategies and tactics.
 Topics include consumer behavior, competitive analysis, segmentation, target marketing, positioning, branding, new product development, pricing, value chains, and marketing communications.
 Students may receive credit for only one of the following courses: BMGT 350, MGMT 322, MRKT 310, or TMGT 322.